 Boot into Safe mode

-To do this Boot from installation media ( If you don’t have bootable USB/DVD create one by following this post: Create windows 10 bootable USB.) -> Repair your computer -> Troubleshoot -> Advanced options -> startup Settings -> restart -> And Press F4 to boot into safe mode.
+To do this Boot from installation media (If you don’t have a bootable USB/DVD create one by following this post: Create windows 10 bootable USB.) -> Repair your computer -> Troubleshoot -> Advanced options -> startup Settings -> restart -> And Press F4 to boot into safe mode.

-Note: Press F5 to boot into safe mode with networking where using internet connection we can install latest driver updates.
+Note: Press F5 to boot into safe mode with networking where using an internet connection we can install the latest driver updates.

-First of all, I suggest you disconnect all the external devices (printers, scanner, USB (universal serial bus) drives, etc…) Except for mouse and the keyboard and then boot up.
-This will start windows normally if any external device/driver conflict causing this BSOD Error.
+First of all, I suggest you disconnect all the external devices (printers, scanner, USB (universal serial bus) drives, etc…) Except for the mouse and the keyboard and then boot up.
+This will start windows normally if any external device/driver conflict causes this BSOD Error.

-Also, Make sure that your windows 10 is nor infected with virus or malware infection.
+Also, Make sure that your windows 10 is not infected with a virus or malware infection.
 We recommend Use Windows Defender or any other 3rd party trusted AntiVirus software to scan your Windows PC.

 Update Device Drivers

 As discussed before this kernel_security_check_failure issue is caused by driver incompatibility issues.
-Especially if the problem started after recent windows upgrade there is chance installed device driver is not compatible with the current windows version.
-We recommend check and update device drivers especially The display driver, Network Adapter, and Audio Driver.
+Especially if the problem started after a recent windows upgrade there is a chance the installed device driver is not compatible with the current windows version.
+We recommend check and update device drivers especially the display driver, Network Adapter, and Audio Driver.

 Select any driver with a yellow icon.
-If you find any driver with the Yellow mark, means there is an issue with it.
-Right click on it and select Properties.
+If you find any driver with a Yellow mark, means there is an issue with it.
+Right-click on it and select Properties.

 Select Automatically search for the driver or browse my computer if you have drivers.

-This will search for compatible drivers online and install it.
+This will search for compatible drivers online and install them.

-To reinstall these drivers first visit device manufacturer website on a different computer and download the latest available Driver.
-Now on problematic computer open device manager expend display adapter, right click on installed graphics driver and select uninstall, do the same process for other drivers ( which you found incompatible, yellow triangle mark ).
-Now after that restart windows and install the latest drivers which previously downloaded from the device manufacturer website.
-You can check this post how to update/Rollback /reinstall Device drivers on Windows 10 For more detail information about it.
+To reinstall these drivers first visit the device manufacturer website on a different computer and download the latest available Driver.
+Now on a problematic computer open the device manager expend display adapter, right-click on the installed graphics driver and select uninstall, and do the same process for other drivers (which you found incompatible, yellow triangle mark).
+Now after that restart windows and install the latest drivers which were previously downloaded from the device manufacturer’s website.
+You can check this post on how to update/Rollback /reinstall Device drivers on Windows 10 For more detailed information about it.

-If you are using a Desktop computer its recommended Completely shutdown windows and disconnect the power cables.
+If you are using a Desktop computer it’s recommended to Completely shut down the windows and disconnect the power cables.
 Now “Open your PC cabinet and then remove RAM from the motherboard.”
-Clean RAM using eraser and Re-Insert it.
+Clean RAM using an eraser and Re-Insert it.

-Note: Try this if you have knowledge of RAM and other computer parts otherwise take help of Technician guy.
+Note: Try this if you have knowledge of RAM and other computer parts otherwise take the help of the Technician guy.